eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 - **on**: is a preposition used to show the subject or topic being discussed.
 For example: `We had a meeting on the new schedule`. –> This shows the topic of the meeting.

+### Place

+**Place**: means to put something somewhere.
+For example: `Please place the files on my desk`. –> This means to put the files in a specific spot.

+### Department

+**Department**: means a part of a company that focuses on one kind of work.
+For example: `The marketing department is planning a new campaign`. –> This refers to the group responsible for marketing.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>